ProjectPythia/unstructured-grid-viz-cookbook/README.md

 [![nightly-build](https://github.com/ProjectPythia/cookbook-template/actions/workflows/nightly-build.yaml/badge.svg)](https://github.com/ProjectPythia/cookbook-template/actions/workflows/nightly-build.yaml)
 [![Binder](https://binder.projectpythia.org/badge_logo.svg)](https://binder.projectpythia.org/v2/gh/ProjectPythia/cookbook-template/main?labpath=notebooks)

 This Cookbook showcases how to visualuze Unstructured Grids using UXarray paired with community toolsets such as HoloViz and Matplotlib.
+This notebook was put together as part of
+Project Raijin's NCAR Summer Internships in Parallel Computational Science (SIParCS) project.
 ## Motivation

 (Add a few sentences stating why this cookbook will be useful.
 What skills will you, "the chef", gain once you have reached the end of the cookbook?)